nibbstack/erc721/README.md

 }
 ```

-*You should contact a lawyer before holding an auction, or selling anything really.
+*You should contact a lawyer before holding an auction, or selling anything.
 Specifically, laws for auctions vary wildly by jurisdiction.
 This application is provided only as an example of the technology and is not legal advice.*

 ## Playground

 ### Ethereum - Ropsten testnet

-We already deployed some contracts to [Ropsten](https://ropsten.etherscan.io/) network.
+We already deployed some contracts to the [Ropsten](https://ropsten.etherscan.io/) network.
 You can play with them RIGHT NOW.
-No need to install software.
+No need to install the software.
 In this test version of the contract, anybody can `mint` or `burn` tokens, so don't use it for anything important.

 | Contract                                                     | Token address | Transaction hash |
 | ------------------------------------------------------------ | ------------- | ---------------- |